School transport for reception to year 11 children

 Transport to denominational schools

-Where services are provided to denominational schools for pupils who are entitled to free home to school transport, there may be some availability for pupils who are not entitled under the policy to purchase a pass.
+Where education services are provided to denominational schools for pupils who are entitled to free home to school transport, there may be some availability for pupils who are not entitled under the policy to purchase a pass.
 However, this availability will be limited and will be sold on a first come first served basis under the paid travel permit terms and conditions.

 The exception to this is children from low income families (children entitled to free school meals or whose parents are in receipt of the maximum level of working tax credit) who will still be eligible for free home to denominational school transport as follows: